A variety of accommodation is available to suit your budget and needs, ranging from student villages to rental houses or apartments to youth hostels.

 Similar to Student Villages, these apartments are long-term rentals conveniently located in the City.

-Campus Perth is the new wave of student accommodation set to open January 2019 in Perth City.
+Campus Perth is the new wave of student accommodation which opened in January 2019 in Perth City.
 With emphasis on design, functionality and technology, this intercollegiate campus gives you 4 different room types to choose from: single en-suite Studios, Twodios, Cluster 6 apartments and its signature Campus 4 rooms.
 There are a range of contract lengths; from under 90 days to 52 weeks to suit all types of students, and rates include all utilities (including WiFi).
 For more information, please contact WAIFS or visit https://www.campusperth.com/.

 Who can use homestay and what is included?